modelstar-labs/website-querystar-io/docs/tutorials/llamaindex-doc-bot/index.md

 When dealing with questions, we often need some reference materials to help to find answers.
 In this process, we retrieve paragraphs/context that are *relevant* to the questions.

 A big challenge we will be facing if we want a computer program to do this:
-**How to quantify and mathematically measure `relevancy` between any two pieces of information in the format of human language.**
+**How to quantify and mathematically measure `relevance` between any two pieces of information in the format of human language.**

-We must find a mathematical representation of text (words, sentences and paragraphs), and construct a measurement (as a proxy to `relevancy`) among the representations.
+We must find a mathematical representation of text (words, sentences and paragraphs), and construct a measurement (as a proxy to `relevance`) among the representations.

-A technique, called `Embedding`, is widely adopted to transform texts to vectors.
-With embedding vectors, we can use distance between them to quantify `relevancy`.
+A technique, called `embedding`, is widely adopted to transform texts to vectors.
+With embedding vectors, we can use distance between them to quantify `relevance`.

 A basic `Retrieval Augmented Generation` (`RAG`) algorithm can be implemented through the following steps:
 1. For any document, we divide the content into chunks.
 E.g., every 3 sentences, or every 100 words.
-Let's say we got 500 chucks after this step.
+Let's say we got 500 chunks after this step.
 2. We create `embeddings` for each chunk, which gives us 500 "context vectors".
 3. With any given question, we can get its embedding as well, which gives us 1 "question vector".
 4. Use the question vector to compare with the 500 context vectors, and select top N (e.g., 5) most similar ones.
-Then we believe all 5 of them are **relevant** to the question.
+Then we believe those 5 of them are the most **relevant** to the question.
 5. We put the top 5 **relevant** text chunks in a prompt along with the question, then ask LLMs "answer it only based on the given context, not other prior knowledge".

 <div style={{ textAlign: 'center' }}>